CovertLab/vEcoli/doc/workflows.rst

 .. warning::
     Running the workflow on Sherlock sets a 1 hour limit on each job in the workflow, including analyses.
-Analysis scripts that take more than 1 hours to run should be excluded from workflow configurations and manually run using :py:mod:`runscripts.analysis` afterwards.
+Analysis scripts that take more than 1 hour to run should be excluded from workflow configurations and manually run using :py:mod:`runscripts.analysis` afterwards.

 .. _sherlock-interactive: